midas-research/hindi-nli-code/README.md

 <h3> Training </h3>

-To train the Textual Entailment model with Two-Step Classification, use
+To train the Textual Entailment model with Two-Step Classification with the joint objective, use
 ```
 python nli_train_joint.py
 ```
-To train the Textual Entailment model individually, use
+To train the Textual Entailment model without the joint objective, use
 ```
 python nli_train.py
 ```